 Each Multicast destination address has usable port numbers from 1 through 65535.
 Values of 30000 – 30366 inclusive shall be used for this standard.
 Ports 30000 through 30063 shall be used to identify inner Tunneled Streams having destinations of PLPs 0 through 63, respectively; port 30064 shall be used to identify the inner Tunneled Stream carrying the Preamble data; port 30065 shall be used to identify the inner Tunneled Stream carrying the Timing and Management Data; and port 30066 shall be used to identify the inner Tunneled Stream carrying the Security Data Stream.
 All the listed Tunneled Packet Streams (i.e., Preamble, Timing and Management, Baseband Packets, and Security Data) required to populate an RF channel comprise a group of inner Tunneled Packet Streams.

 The arrangement of UDP port numbers described above for an inner group of Tunneled Packet Streams can be offset in steps of 100 to permit addressing similar sets of Tunneled Packet groups intended for delivery to other Transmitters over the same STLTP.
 In such cases, an offset value for the port numbers for Transmitter P (where P is a value from 0 – 3) can obtained from Offset [P] = P × 100.
 Alternatively, the number P can be used as the middle digit of a 5-digit number, with the first two digits being ‘30’ and the last two digits ranging from ‘00’ through ’66’.
-(See for the semantics of the number_of_channels field.)
+(See Table 6.1 for the semantics of the number_of_channels field.)
 For example, in a case in which a Broadcast Gateway processes two channels, respectively A and B, the group of inner Tunneled Packet Streams of channel A would use the UDP port range from 30000 to 30066 (offset 0), while the group of inner Tunneled Packet Streams of channel B would use the UDP range 30100 to 30166 (offset 100).
 All these inner Tunneled Packet Streams then would be carried by the same Stream of Tunnel Packets.
 See Annex E for descriptions of the use of multichannel STLTP in Channel Bonding cases.

 Majority Logic